code-gmc/code-gmc/README.md

 That simple question led to a Twilio-powered church communication system, a membership directory, and eventually the beginning of what has become GMC Operations.

-What started as one small project has grown into a practical church management platform built by serving a real church with real needs.
+What began as a simple church communication project has grown into a collection of practical software, documentation, workflows, and ministry resources—all developed while serving a real church with real needs.

-## Our Mission
+## Our Philosophy

-Technology should never become another ministry to manage.
-Instead, it should quietly help churches communicate, organize, worship, and serve their communities.
-Every project here is created with four goals in mind:

-- Make it simple.
-- Make it useful.
-- Make it affordable.
+We believe church technology should be understandable.
+- If a volunteer serves one Sunday each month, they should be able to learn it.
-- Make it easy for volunteers.
+- If a pastor needs information, it should be easy to find.

-Because ministry is about people—not software.
+- If something fails, good documentation should make recovery possible.
+- Great church technology isn't impressive because it's complicated.

+It's valuable because it quietly helps ministry happen.